About

 They received an MFA from CalArts in Experimental Animation, and have a Post-Baccalaureate Certificate in Studio Art from the School of the Museum of Fine Arts at Tufts, and a BA from Hampshire College.

-Flinner has also participated in residencies with Kolaj Institute, Union Docs and Boston Center for the Arts and their films have screened internationally, including at competitive festivals like Slamdance and Mammoth Lakes.
+Flinner has also participated in residencies with Kolaj Institute, Union Docs and Boston Center for the Arts and their films have screened internationally, including festivals like Slamdance and Mammoth Lakes.
 They have exhibited with Gallery 263 in Cambridge, MA and other US venues.